kalkspace/drawtool/README.md

 # KalkSpace Draw Tool

-This tools is a thin layer on top of the excellent [Excalidraw](https://github.com/excalidraw/excalidraw) project.
+This tool is a thin layer on top of the excellent [Excalidraw](https://github.com/excalidraw/excalidraw) project.

 It helps us collaborate on drawings.